 All of those players have shown they have the aptitude at different times, but there is a lack of consistency, a proven performer.
 It also falls away steeply from there, with a slew of bowling all-rounders, part-timers and youngsters queuing up to fill the remaining positions.
 An experienced, but not ageing batsmen like Morgan would make an extraordinary difference to the side’s fortunes.

 It is however a pointless exercise as Morgan is English through and through, in cricketing terms at the very least.
-Only the most antediluvian and bitter would turn up their nose at Morgan lifting the trophy on Sunday.
+Only the most antediluvian and bitter would turn their up nose at Morgan lifting the trophy on Sunday.
 We want our sportsmen to be dedicated to representing their country.
 In an era of Brexit chaos and unification/nationalist debate in this country, and right-wing extremism in others not so far away, it is a pleasant change to see a sportsman who is dedicated to his career first and foremost.

 Ireland’s own team features a number of English born players, such as the fast bowling warhorse Tim Murtagh.
-It also features a complete disregard for any border on the island as a whole with an equal number of Northern and Republican contributors.
+It also features a complete disregard for any border on the island as a whole with an equal number of Northern and Republic contributors.
 This commitment too, to the sport rather than the badge, should not be underestimated.

 So while Irish cricket prepares for what is probably the biggest day in its history, so too is England preparing for one of the biggest days in theirs.
 There’s no doubting which side of the fence Morgan will be on for both of those, but then again, there never has been.